 This course will give students an understanding of the theoretical, practical, and legal aspects of digital forensics.
 In addition, the course will offer a foundation in the process and exercise of digital forensics.
-Prerequisites: MIS 470 Spring: day in even numbered years, on-line in Spring F2 in odd numbered years; Summer: on-line in odd numbered years.
+Prerequisites: MIS 470 Spring: every third year: